 This board can support two M.2 solid-state drives, which is OPTANE(They can swap data up to 32 gigabits per sec each).
 Still, of course, this will generate a lot of heat and potentially cause some thermal throttling, and that’s why MSI has provided a thermal shield, which itself is equipped with thermal pads.

 SATA wise we have six third-generation SATA plugs which can transfer data up to six GBs each and also support RAID configuration 0, 1,5,10

-We have five third-generation PCI Express slots, two single speed single plan, and three sixteen speed lanes with different speed, and only the closest one to the processor can deliver up to 16 full bus speed.
+We have five third-generation PCI Express slots, two single speed single plans, and three sixteen speed lanes with different speeds, and only the closest one to the processor can deliver up to 16 full bus speeds.

 MSI Z390 Tomahawk is the single GPU motherboard that’s not SLI compliant you can’t use two NVidia video cards at the same time.

 On i/o, we have one ps2 connector two second-generation USB plugs which can transfer up to 480 MBs as usual display and HDMI port, Four 3.1 second-generation USB plugs which can transfer data 10 GBs including a type C, we have two LAN 1 GB plug and finally 5 audio input-output plugs.

 Front panel wise we have a couple of second generations USB plugs right there.
 We also have seven PWM connectors, one of which can support all in one water pump or a dedicated five-watt water pump.

 There is no Wi-Fi adapter on this board, but we have an NVIC adapter.
 This is an easy way to upgrade your motherboard connectivity 802.11 ac Wave2, which will be able to transfer data up to 1.73 gigabits per sec, and that’s amazing.

 We also have EZ debug LED.
 It helps us troubleshoot our board first on the first boot, and it allows us to know at what level the board is stopping or what’s going on with LED coding.